kevinrfoster/ecoB2000_lab1/README.md

 chance it could be judged as unfair?

 **PP3**: roll 100 times and specify decision rules.
-Some cases are easy: if every roll comes to 6 then might quickly conclude.
+Some cases are easy: if every single roll comes to 6 then might quickly conclude.
 But what about the edge cases?
 Is it fair to say that every conclusion has some level of confidence attached?
 Where do you set boundaries for decisions?
 Analyze PP3.
 What is the chance that fair dice could be judged to be unfair?

 Now devise your own **experiment protocol** (not ‘possible’ anymore but actual so call it **EP1**).
 Analyze it before looking at the data.
 What